dappforce/subsocial-docs/docs/develop/zero-to-hero/extension/Schema.md

 ---
 id: schema
 title: Defining The Schema
-description: This section explains how to define the schema for an extension for the Grill Light app.
+description: This section explains how to define the schema for an extension for the Light Grill app.
-keywords: [Schema, Extensions, Grill Light, Building on Grill App, Web3 Social, Blockchain, Subsocial]
+keywords: [Schema, Extensions, Light Grill, Building on Grill App, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---